cloudbase/garm/doc/webhooks_and_callbacks.md

 # Webhooks

-Garm is designed to auto-scale github runners based on a few simple rules:
+Garm is designed to auto-scale github runners.

-* A minimum idle runner count can be set for a pool.
-Garm will attempt to maintain that minimum of idle runners, ready to be used by your workflows.
-* A maximum number of runners for a pool.
-This is a hard limit of runners a pool will create, regardless of minimum idle runners.
-* When a runner is scheduled by github, ```garm``` will automatically spin up a new runner to replace it, obeying the maximum hard limit defined.

 To achieve this, ```garm``` relies on [GitHub Webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks).
-Webhooks allow ```garm``` to react to workflow events from your repository or organization.
+Webhooks allow ```garm``` to react to workflow events from your repository, organization or enterprise.

 In your repository or organization, navigate to ```Settings --> Webhooks```.
 In the ```Payload URL``` field, enter the URL to the ```garm``` webhook endpoint.
 The ```garm``` API endpoint for webhooks is: